PicsArt/cppbind/docs/03_get_started/01_functions.rst

 .. note::
     When applying **keep_alive** policy strong reference cycles may occur.
 Let's assume we have two types and each of them keep a reference to the other.
 In this case, if we apply **keep_alive** policy for both then a strong reference cycle will occur.
-Currently, IEGEN does not detect reference cycles so it's up to users to be careful to not create them.
+Currently, CppBind does not detect reference cycles so it's up to users to be careful to not create them.

 .. note::